check-spelling-sandbox/materialize/doc/user/content/ingest-data/kafka/amazon-msk.md

       --server-properties fileb://<config-file-path>/msk-config.txt
     ```

-    You can find more information about making your cluster public [here](https://docs.aws.amazon.com/msk/latest/developerguide/public-access.html).
+    You can find more information about [making your cluster public](https://docs.aws.amazon.com/msk/latest/developerguide/public-access.html).

 3. #### Create a client machine
     If you already have a client machine set up that can interact with your cluster, then you can skip this step.